Amir K. Goharshady

-My research fits in the broad areas of programming languages and verification, with an eye on applications in probabilistic programming and blockchain systems.
-I often use tools from game theory, probability theory, real algebraic geometry and parameterized complexity to tackle diverse problems ranging from data-flow analysis and optimal cache management, to finding termination proofs or resource-usage bounds for probabilistic programs, to quantitatively verifying the security of smart contracts.
+I am interested in the broad areas of programming languages and formal verification and work on problems motivated by applications in probabilistic programming and blockchain systems (see my publications).
+I use tools from game theory, probability theory, real algebraic geometry and parameterized complexity to tackle diverse problems ranging from data-flow analysis and optimal cache management, to finding termination proofs and resource-usage bounds for probabilistic programs, or quantitatively verifying the security of smart contracts.

 My research has won various awards and been supported by generous grants and fellowships, both academic and industrial, from the Hong Kong Research Grants Council (RGC), Kaisa, IBM, Facebook, the Austrian Academy of Sciences, and the Royal Commission for the Exhibition of 1851.